TTDennis/voldemort-client/README.md

 This project aims to provide a NodeJS driver for Voldemort, to allow you to roll your own instances without AWS.

+This project uses round robin load balancing, and does not support client-side routing of keyspace.

 # Installation
 ```